harsh-quantum/harsh-quantum/README.md

 - 👋 Hi, I’m @harsh-quantum
 - 👀 I’m interested in quantum computing and mathematics behind it
-- 🌱 I’m currently learning qiskit tool and conceot of machine learning
+- 🌱 I’m currently learning qiskit tool and concept of machine learning

 <!---